opencog/atomspace/opencog/query/README.md

 leading to very long run-times.
 This appears not to happen for most "ordinary" problems, so is usually not a practical issue.
-However, it is not hard to create a problem with several large unordered links that have to be grounded, together with a slowly-runnning virtual link: for example, matching an unordered set with N variables in it, with the "foo" relation: this will generate N-factorial solutions, and will take N-factorial times runtime-of-foo to complete the search.
+However, it is not hard to create a problem with several large unordered links that have to be grounded, together with a slowly-running virtual link: for example, matching an unordered set with N variables in it, with the "foo" relation: this will generate N-factorial solutions, and will take N-factorial times runtime-of-foo to complete the search.